QuiltMC/rfcs/structure/0006-governance.md

 Voting members that abstain are excluded from percentages and tallies.
 Voting members not casting a vote within the allotted time frame are counted as abstained.

-After one week, the plurality of votes wins.
-The vote may also be called already if all eligible members casted their vote.
+After one week, the majority wins.
+The vote may also be called early if all eligible members casted their vote.

 ### Introduction of Staff

 Any community member is eligible to be added to a team by a majority vote of all eligible organization members.
-The vote is started on request from an eligible organization member.
+The vote is started by request from an eligible organization member.
 A community member wishing to join a team may kindly ask an eligible organization member to request a vote.
 A positive response from the organization member isn't mandatory.
 The following members are eligible: